gizotso/SW-Dev/Linux/Unix Commands.md

 # one to one char translation : i->a, o->x
 echo "This is Cool. " | sed -e 'y/io/ax/'

-# edit file.txt with sed -i
+# in place edit file.txt with sed -i
-sed -i 's/hello/world/' file.txt
+sed -i 's/hello/world/g' "file 1.txt"

 # delete command: (d)
 # deline line 20 and 30 (-e allows to pass multiple commands)